 For more information, including opening hours visit www.lavenderfarm.co.nz.

-Today you travel down the coast before heading inland through the North Canterbury wine region - the Waipara Valley.
-As you drive through this area you’ll be greeted by one of New Zealand's most notorious animals, the sheep.
+Travel down the coast before heading inland through the North Canterbury wine region - the Waipara Valley.
 If you’ve time on your hands we recommend taking a detour to Hanmer Springs for relaxing dip in its thermal pools.
-Arriving into Christchurch you'll see a new and improved city, steadily rising from the ruins of the 2011 earthquake.
+Arriving into Christchurch you'll see a new and improved city, steadily rising from the ruins of the 2011 and 2010 earthquakes.

 Your accommodation: The Observatory Hotel